Amir380-A/Resources-for-Web3/README.md

 That should be it.
 We can now start developing and making these smart contracts using Solidity.
 Sources for learning Solidity:

+**Note**: This roadmap/ resource is primarily for developing on the Etherum Blockchain itself, but to make a Full-Stack Project, you have to also learn Front-end technologies like Reactjs, vue, Angular or even Flutter and integrate them with smart contract using libraries like Web3.js or Ether.js
 # Docs:
 - Solidity Official Docs:https://docs.soliditylang.org/en/v0.4.24/solidity-by-example.html
 - Remix IDE Docs:https://remix-ide.readthedocs.io/en/latest/
 - Cryptozombies: https://cryptozombies.io/
+- IPFS P2P Docs: https://docs.ipfs.tech/